nus-cs2103-AY2324S2/ip/docs/README.md

 Feel free to experiment with different keywords to quickly locate the tasks you are looking for.

-## Exit program

-We can exit the chatbot and save messages by writing `bye`

-Example: `bye`

-The chatbot will exit.

 ## Deleting a task

 In Riri, you have the ability to delete tasks from your task list.